mhd-Omer/marketplace-pricing-analysis/README.md

 - **Source:** Inside Airbnb (official public dataset)
 - **Markets analyzed:**
   - New York City (completed)
-  - London (planned)
+  - London (completed)
   - Paris (planned)
   - Singapore (planned)

-### New York City Snapshot
-- **Number of listings:** 36,111

-Raw CSV data is lightly cleaned using Python for schema alignment and database compatibility.
-All analytical logic and insights are derived using PostgreSQL.
+All prices are analyzed in **local currency**.
+Cross-city comparisons rely on **relative measures** (medians, percentiles, price bands) rather than absolute currency values.

 ---

 ## Data Preparation & Quality Checks (Common Across Cities)
-Before analysis, each city dataset undergoes consistent validation steps:
+Before analysis, each city dataset undergoes consistent validation and preparation steps:
 - Verification of successful data load and row counts
 - Confirmation of numeric integrity for pricing fields
 - Identification of expected NULL values (e.g., price, reviews_per_month)
 - Validation of critical categorical fields such as room_type

-Missing values are intentionally retained as NULLs to preserve data integrity and avoid bias.
+Missing values are intentionally retained as NULLs to preserve data integrity and avoid analytical bias.

 ---

 ## City-Level Analysis: New York City

+### Market Snapshot
+- **Total listings:** 36,111
+- Market structure includes a mix of entire homes, private rooms, and hotel inventory

+---

 ### Pricing Distribution
 - **Average price:** $680.53
 - **Median price:** $154.00

-Pricing in NYC is heavily right-skewed due to a small number of extremely high-priced listings.
-Median price is therefore a more representative measure of typical market pricing.
+NYC pricing is **heavily right-skewed**, driven by a small number of extremely high-priced listings.
+Median price is therefore a far more reliable representation of a typical listing.

 ---